 10.2 An Administration shall not claim protection from harmful interference to a new or modified assignment included in the feeder-link List, where such interference results from the territory of an Administration that has not provided its agreement under § 4.1.1.
 (WRC-23)

+4/7/6.5.2 Method [F.2]

 Method [F.2]: An example of possible implementation of Method [F.2] for RR AP30B is given below.

 APPENDIX 30B (REV.WRC-19)